Date published: 2021-4-5

 These short monologues are written, rehearsed, and performed all within 24 hours, which gives the series its name.

-So far, there are 6 “rounds” with about 20 performances in each round.
+So far, there are 26 “rounds” with over 375 new monologues.
 They’re all free to watch and available here

 7. PBS Great Performances

 PBS Great Performances is America’s top performing arts TV series.
 It showcases a diverse range of performing arts specials from around the world.

 Many clips, previews, and some of their full-length performances are available to watch for free – check this page and look for the videos without the blue star (those require a membership).

 For a huge list of major classical concerts and events being streamed online, refer to this regularly updated list from Classic FM.